Figma Sites was released in open beta at Config 2025. Learn more about what’s included in the beta.

 Add a title

 If no page title is provided, Figma will display the site’s title instead.
+If neither is available, Figma will generate a title for the site.

 Add a meta description